-- 10.2.1 Requires that when a nonconformity occurs, including those arising from complaints, the organization must react to the nonconformity and, as applicable take action to control and correct it and deal with the consequences.
-Furthermore, it requires the organization to evaluate the need for action to eliminate the cause(s) of the nonconformity, in order that it does not recur or occur elsewhere, by reviewing and analyzing the nonconformity, by determining the causes of the nonconformity, by determining if similar nonconformities exist, or could potentially occur, by implementing any action needed, by reviewing the effectiveness of any corrective action taken, updating risks and opportunities determined during planning, if necessary, and by making changes to the quality management system, if necessary.
-Furthermore it requires that corrective actions be appropriate to the effects of the nonconformities encountered. - 10.2.2 Requires the organization to retain documented information as evidence of the nature of the nonconformities and any subsequent actions taken, as well as the results of any corrective action. - 10.3 Continual improvement requires the organization to continually improve the suitability, adequacy and effectiveness of the quality management system.
+10.2.1 Requires that when a nonconformity occurs, including those arising from complaints, the organization must react to the nonconformity and, as applicable take action to control and correct it and deal with the consequences.
+Furthermore, it requires the organization to evaluate the need for action to eliminate the cause(s) of the nonconformity, in order that it does not recur or occur elsewhere, by reviewing and analyzing the nonconformity, by determining the causes of the nonconformity, by determining if similar nonconformities exist, or could potentially occur, by implementing any action needed, by reviewing the effectiveness of any corrective action taken, updating risks and opportunities determined during planning, if necessary, by making changes to the quality management system, if necessary, flow down corrective action requirements to an external provider when it is determined that the external provider is responsible for the nonconformity, and take specific actions when timely and effective corrective actions are not achieved.
+Furthermore it requires that corrective actions be appropriate to the effects of the nonconformities encountered.
+The organization must maintain documented information that defines the nonconformity and corrective action management processes.

+10.2.2 Requires the organization to retain documented information as evidence of the nature of the nonconformities and any subsequent actions taken, as well as the results of any corrective action.
+The organization must monitor the implementation of improvement activities and evaluate the effectiveness of the results.

+10.3 Continual improvement requires the organization to continually improve the suitability, adequacy and effectiveness of the quality management system.